Outcome Mapping for Programme and Project Planning - 2009

-A 3-day introduction to the basic principles of Outcome Mapping, with particular emphasis on their application to the planning phase of development projects and programmes.
+ODI and CDRA are hosting a 4-day workshop to introduce the basic principles of Outcome Mapping, with particular emphasis on their application to the planning phase of development projects and programmes.

 Designed for programme managers, desk officers and field staff from NGOs, funding agencies and national and international development organisations who are looking for effective ways to address the dynamics of change in the complex environments in which they work.

-In the course, participants learn how Outcome Mapping can help:
+In the course, participants will learn how Outcome Mapping can help:

 - Planning and measuring social change in development projects and corporate initiatives;